dmolinagarcia/74HCT6526/README.md

 * B0 with DDRs, PORTs, and bus interface

 # Status updates
+* November 01, 2022. v0.1.2 released.
+Includes B3 (SDR+ICR) and some minor tweaks to all boards.
 * August 24, 2022. v0.1.1 released.
 Fixes a bug in B1 (TASTART) and adds B2.
 Minor routing fixes to all boards.
 * June 06, 2022. v0.1.0a released.
 It adds B1 to v0.1.0
 * October 19, 2021. v0.1.0 is released.
 It add B0 to v0.1.0